quantum-dan/quantum-dan.github.io/index.md

 ## Los Angeles River Hydraulics

 Since June 2019, I have worked on the [Los Angeles River Environmental Flows Project](https://www.sccwrp.org/about/research-areas/ecohydrology/los-angeles-river-flows-project/), primarily as a hydraulic modeler.
 The project's original goal was to investigate the impacts of increased wastewater recycling on ecology and recreational uses in the Los Angeles River, which, in the dry season, is mostly wastewater.
 We are now working on restoration scenarios to mitigate the impact of wastewater recycling and other flow changes.
 For the project, I assembled a HEC-RAS model from existing partial models and LIDAR data, calibrated the model, and used the model as well as a suite of utility scripts I developed to efficiently analyze a large range of hydrologic and hydraulic scenarios.
-As a spinoff project, I developed an automatic calibration utility for HEC-RAS, [Raspy-Cal](https://raspy-cal.dphilippus.com/).
+As spinoff projects, I developed an automatic calibration utility for HEC-RAS, [Raspy-Cal](https://raspy-cal.dphilippus.com/), and a hydraulic scenario automation tool, [RaspyGeo](https://pypi.org/project/RaspyGeo/).

 ## Selected Publications & Conferences